 Read on to find out when it’s normal for cats to drool, and when it could be a sign of something more serious.

-Is it Normal for My Cat Drool When I Pet Her?
+Is It Normal for My Cat To Drool When I Pet Her?

 There’s no conclusive evidence why some cats drool when they are happy while others don’t.
-If your cat drools only when they are happy, there may not be much cause for concern.
+If your cat drools only when they’re happy, there may not be much cause for concern.

 If you are unsure why your cat is drooling, contact the vets at Village Vet of Urbana today.

-The only times a cat should over-salivate are when she’s anticipating dinner, feeling stressed at the vet’s office, or purring passionately.
-While a little cat slobber when being petted may not signal health problems, if you notice consistent, heavy drooling from your cat—an ailment known as hypersalivation—your furry feline could be sick.
+The only times a cat should over-salivate are when they are anticipating dinner, feeling stressed at the vet’s office, or purring passionately.
+While a little cat slobber when being petted may not signal health problems, if you notice consistent, heavy drooling from your cat, an ailment known as hypersalivation, your furry feline could be sick.
 There are six main health issues to be mindful of if your cat starts drooling.